-There’s No Such Thing as a Safe Shock — Here’s How You Can Prevent One
+There’s No Such Thing as a Safe Shock.

 Most Ontarians say they’ve received a shock.
-And although you might brush off a little zap from a toaster, even low-voltage shocks can have serious long-term after effects.
-These include memory loss, anxiety and pins and needles.
+Although you might brush off a little zap from a toaster, even low-voltage shocks can have serious long-term aftereffects, such as memory loss, anxiety, and pins and needles.

-Kids are especially curious and are natural explorers who get their hands on everything.
-This puts them at risk for shock.
+Kids are especially curious and are natural explorers who get their hands on everything, which puts them at risk for shock.
 On average, more than 110 kids under 15 end up in the emergency department each year in Ontario due to an electrical injury.
 More than half are under the age of five.

-- If your outlet has a missing or broken cover plate, replace it immediately.
-Outlet covers create a barrier between people and exposed wires;
+- Replace missing or broken outlet cover plates immediately.
+Outlet covers create a barrier between people and exposed wires.

 - Install tamper-resistant receptacles to protect younger children from shocks.
-They have special shutters that cover the plug slots and help prevent little fingers or objects from going into the outlet;
+They have special shutters that cover the plug slots and help prevent objects (like little fingers) from going into the outlet.

 - Check all your cords.
-Replace frayed cords; tape won’t protect anyone from a shock.
+Replace any frayed or damaged cords.
 Only use extension cords temporarily.
-They are prone to cracking and fraying, which can lead to a shock or fire;
+They are prone to cracking and fraying, which can lead to a shock or fire.

-- Water and electricity can be a lethal mix.
-Install Ground Fault Circuit Interrupters (GFCIs), which have a reset button, in any room with water.
-This includes bathrooms, kitchens and laundry rooms.
-GFCIs help protect from a shock; and
+- Install Ground Fault Circuit Interrupters (GFCIs), which have a reset button, in any room with water, like bathrooms, kitchens and laundry.
+Water and electricity are a lethal mix so GFCIs help you protect from a shock.

 - Hire a Licensed Electrical Contractor if you need electrical work done in your home.
 Look for the 7-digit ECRA/ESA licence number.